czechboy0-deprecated/SecretSocks/README.md

 > SSL/TLS addon for [Socks](https://github.com/czechboy0/Socks).

-# :warning: This project is now depricated and will not receive any further maintenance.
+# :warning: This project is now deprecated and will not receive any further maintenance.

 :wrench: Usage
 ------------